dennessu/oculus-app-store/README.md

 # Environment Setup Guide

-**You don't have to install postgresql and couchdb, check out the docker solution** [Use docker to run dev environment](docs/devdocs/DockerAsDevEnv.md)
+**You don't have to install postgresql and couchdb in your desktop/laptop, check out the docker solution**

+[Use docker to run dev environment](docs/devdocs/DockerAsDevEnv.md)

 ## Install Base Software